Narridy, South Australia

 It was the seat of its own municipality, the District Council of Narridy, from 1876 to 1888.
 Narridy Post Office opened in December 1873 and closed on 31 August 1974.
-The Narridy Cemetery was gazetted on 7 September 1872 and reverted to Crown land on 9 July 1985.
+The Narridy Cemetery was gazette on 7 September 1872 and reverted to Crown land on 9 July 1985.

 It formerly had a hotel, the Narridy Hotel, which served as a meeting place for the local area.
 The building had a dramatic partial collapse on 19 August 1904 and does not appear to have reopened.
-The liquor license was transferred to a new hotel at Gulnare in June 1907, and the remainder of the building and fittings were advertised for sale in the same month.
-The license transfer was the source of some controversy, but it was successful, and the building was subsequently let to a local resident.
+The liquor licence was transferred to a new hotel at Gulnare in June 1907, and the remainder of the building and fittings were advertised for sale in the same month.
+The licence transfer was the source of some controversy, but it was successful, and the building was subsequently let to a local resident.

+Its school opened in 1878 and closed in 1967, the hundred of Narridy School opened in 1886 and closed in 1891.
+It reopened the same year as Rocky River.

 In 1876, Narridy was described as "a smaller place but the centre of an important district", boasting Messrs.
 Porter & Roberts's mill, "a fine hotel, a saddler's, a wheelwright's and blacksmith's shop, a store, a chapel and schoolroom and a few private buildings".
 The village had declined sharply by 1905, when another visiting journalist described Narridy as "not nearly so flourishing as in the early days of its existence, and in point of size the town is one of the smallest on the map.
 One store and a public house about comprise the business places, but several dilapidated buildings and ruins testify to past prosperity."

 The Country Fire Service station at Narridy opened in 1957.